Can my spouse or common-law partner work in Canada?

-In some cases, your spouse or common-law partner must apply for a work permit for a specific job.
-The employer may have to get a Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada.
+In other cases, your spouse or common-law partner must apply for a work permit for a specific employer.
+The employer may have to get a Labour Market Impact Assessment (LMIA).
 An LMIA allows an employer to hire someone for a specific job.
+Find out if your spouse or common-law partner's employer needs an LMIA to hire them.

 - the normal processing time for your application has passed and